kencanadev/new-proline/README.md

-> Plane is evolving every day.
+> Proline is evolving every day.
 Your suggestions, ideas, and reported bugs help us immensely.

 ## 🚀 Features